 In most studies, participants took 1.6-6.4 grams of beta-alanine daily for 4-8 weeks.
 In contrast, people typically get about 1 gram of beta-alanine per day from food.
 You should probably start in the lower range and see how this supplement works for you.

 Beta-alanine is an amino acid found in meat, fish, and poultry.
 The supplement works by increasing muscle carnosine levels, which reduces the amount of lactic acid in the muscles, reducing fatigue and increasing muscular force.

 - 300 Grams of Beta Alanine Per Bottle

 - Made In a GMP Compliant, FDA Registered Facility

 Caffeine is a stimulant contained in coffee, tea, and energy drinks.

 Research has shown that moderate amounts of caffeine increase energy levels and reduce fatigue for several hours.
 Caffeine especially helps in sports that require intermittent effort.

 The effects of caffeine differ from athlete to athlete, so you may either see incredible results or no effect at all.

 Caffeine doses for performance enhancement range from 2 to 6 milligrams per kilogram of bodyweight.
 Taking more than 6 milligrams doesn’t appear to bring noticeable endurance performance improvements, but it does increase side effects such as poor sleep, irritability, or anxiety.

-If you want to give caffeine a shot, then you should start with less (2 mg per kg) and see where it goes.
-If you get no results, then you may try to increase the dose while keeping an eye on side effects.
+If you want to give caffeine a shot, you should start with less (2 mg per kg) and see where it goes.
+If you get no results, you may try to increase the dose while keeping an eye on side effects.